How to make leash sleeves

-I was inspired to make & donate "adopt me" leash sleeves after seeing one made by Patience & Love.[1]
+I was inspired to make and donate "adopt me" leash sleeves after seeing one made by Patience & Love.[1]
 Based upon that sleeve, I targeted these dimensions:

-However, I ended up shrinking the printed dimensions about 4% (but not the distance between snap holes in the y - vertical direction which would change how the sleeve fits around the leash).
-This photo shows the P&L sleeve (top, with embroidered text) & the sleeve I make (bottom, with silkscreened text):
+However, I ended up shrinking those dimensions about 4% (except the distance between snap holes in the y - vertical direction which would change how the sleeve grips the leash).
+This photo shows the P&L sleeve (top, with embroidered text) and one I made (bottom, with silkscreened text):

 .svg artwork